sahib/brig/README.md

 a few months until I ([sahib](https://github.com/sahib)) picked at up again and currently am trying to push it to a usable prototype.

+If you want to open a bug report, just type ``brig bug`` to get a readily filled template for you.

 ## Documentation

 All documentation can be found on ReadTheDocs.org: